rebassjs/grid/README.md

 **Breakpoints**

-The Grid component uses a mobile-first responsive approach, where any value set works from that breakpoint and wider.
+The Flex and Box components use a mobile-first responsive approach, where any value set works from that breakpoint and wider.
 Breakpoints are hard-coded to the following min-widths: `40em`, `52em`, `64em`.